There are many creative ways to treat the secondary effects of a traumatic brain injury (TBI). One effective method is through art therapy.

 As you can see, art therapy offers many psychological and cognitive benefits for patients after a traumatic brain injury.

-Not only does art activate neuroplasticity, it helps improve your mood, problem-solving skills, attention, and coordination.
+Not only does art activate neuroplasticity, it can help improve your mood, problem-solving skills, attention, and coordination.

 Most importantly, art helps patients find a healthy outlet for their emotions, and rebuild their sense of self, something few other therapies can offer after a traumatic brain injury.